Alaska Court Records

 Are Alaska Marriage Records Public?

 No, Alaska Marriage Records are not public records.
 Marriage records will be restricted for 50 years after the marriage.
-Within these 50 years, these records are only accessible to the spouses named in the certificates, their legal representatives, their immediate family members, and other individuals with concrete proof of reasonable interest in the record.
-After 50 years have passed, marriage records in Alaska have become public records accessible to anyone based on the provisions of the Alaska Public Records Act (APRA).
+Within these 50 years, these records are only accessible to the spouses named in the certificates, their legal representatives, their immediate family members, and others with concrete proof of reasonable interest in the record.
+In some instances, such as when both spouses are deceased, access may be granted to individuals who can provide death certificates or other required documentation.
+After 50 years, marriage records in Alaska have become public records accessible to anyone based on the provisions of the Alaska Public Records Act (APRA).

 How to Find Marriage Records in Alaska

-Marriage records in Alaska are inaccessible to the public for 50 years from the date of the wedding.
-Only authorized individuals can access these records within this period, including spouses, witnesses, and legal representatives.
+Marriage records in Alaska are inaccessible to the public for 50 years from the wedding date.
+Only authorized individuals, including spouses, witnesses, and legal representatives, can access these records within this period.
 The first step is to determine your eligibility to access marriage records of less than 50 years or ensure the records sought have been in the archives for over 50 years.
 After determining your eligibility, get the needed information to access the records.
-You must provide a valid government-issued ID and pay certain fees to access the records.
+You must provide a valid government-issued ID and pay specific fees to access the records.

-Marriage records in Alaska are accessible through the Alaska Vital Records Offices.
-The public can approach the records department of the Alaska Vital Records Offices between 10 am to 3 pm on weekdays and between 1 to 2 pm when the office is short-staffed.
+Marriage records in Alaska are accessible through the Alaska Vital Records Office.
+The public can query the records department of the Alaska Vital Records Offices between 10 am and 3 pm on weekdays and between 1 and 2 pm to request these records.
 There are two records offices in Anchorage and Juneau.
+Individuals may need to visit the office in person to request certain records, especially for recent years.
 Marriage records are also available through the marriage registries at county courts.
-Online access to marriage records is available through the Alaska Marriage Certificate Request Form.
-The county court records are accessible through the Marriage Information website.
+Access to marriage records is available to persons who complete and submit the Alaska Marriage Certificate Request Form.
+For online searches, enter the names of the spouses, the date of the marriage, and the town where the marriage took place to refine your search.
+Records of county-certified records are generally accessible through the Marriage Information website.

-A marriage license refers to a document that authorizes a couple to proceed with the celebration of their marriage while a marriage certificate is the document that evidences the marriage occasion and couple’s union.
-Marriage licenses are applied for and given before the wedding ceremony, while the certificate is given to the couple after the wedding ceremony.
-Marriage licenses are available through any Alaska Court or the Alaska Vital Records Offices.
-The Marriage Licenses webpage has a list of requirements for obtaining a marriage license, which includes:
+A marriage license refers to a document that authorizes a couple to proceed with the celebration of their marriage.
+In contrast, a marriage certificate is the document that evidences the marriage occasion and the couple’s union.
+Marriage licenses are applied for and given before the wedding ceremony, while the certificate is given to the couple afterward.
+Marriage licenses are available through any Alaska Court or the Alaska Vital Records Office.
+The Marriage Licenses webpage has a list of requirements for obtaining a marriage license, which include the following:

-- Both parties must be 18 years or older to marry without parental consent or 16 and 17 years with a court order and parental consent.
-A 16/17 year old cannot marry anyone more than three years older.
+- Both parties must be 18 or older to marry without parental consent or 16 and 17 years old with a court order and parental consent.
+A 16/17-year-old cannot marry anyone more than three years older.
+Certain documents, such as parental consent for minors, must be provided in written form to ensure the legality of the application.

-- The marriage license is only valid for marriages conducted in Alaska or in Alaska State waters.
+- The marriage license is only valid for marriages conducted in Alaska or Alaska State waters.

-- A waiting period of 3 days following the faxed or mailed marriage license application.
+- A waiting period of 3 days follows the faxed or mailed marriage license application.

 - Submission of payments by mail with your marriage License Application.